FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/rpc_api.md

 ### 2.2 getTotalTransactionCountAsync

-Obtain the transaction statistics of the client group, including the number of transactions on the chain and the number of failed transactions on the chain.。
+Obtain the transaction statistics of the client group, including the number of transactions on the chain and the number of failed transactions on the chain。

 **Parameters**

-- node: allows RPC to send requests to the specified node
+-node: allows RPC to send requests to the specified node
-- callback: callback after obtaining transaction information, TotalTransactionCount: Transaction statistics, including:
+-callback: callback after obtaining transaction information, TotalTransactionCount: Transaction statistics, including:
   - txSum: Total amount of transactions on the chain
   - blockNumber: Current block height of the group
   - failedTxSum: Total amount of abnormal transactions executed on the chain